Anaerobic digestion: Process stages

 The terminal stage of anaerobic digestion is the biological process of methanogenesis.
 Here, methanogens use the intermediate products of the preceding stages and convert them into methane, carbon dioxide, and water.
 These components make up the majority of the biogas emitted from the system.
 Methanogenesis is sensitive to both high and low pHs and occurs between pH 6.5 and pH 8.
 The remaining, indigestible material the microbes cannot use and any dead bacterial remains constitute the digestate.

+Main Parameters that affect performance

+Process performance depends on several operational parameters, including temperature (mesophilic conditions at approximately 35–37 °C or thermophilic conditions at 50–55 °C), organic loading rate (OLR), pH (typically maintained between 6.8 and 7.2), and solids retention time (SRT).
+Proper control of these parameters is essential to prevent process instability and volatile fatty acid accumulation.